Aleppo Pepper Flakes: Flavor Guide, Uses & Buying Tips for Home Chefs

 How to Use Aleppo Pepper Flakes in Cooking

-• Pair with bold flavors: They complement ingredients like garlic, lemon, olive oil, and yogurt.
+• Pair with bold ingredients: Complements garlic, lemon, olive oil, yogurt, and fresh herbs.

 aleppo harissa